-- License purchaser qualifies for reduced fee.
-Refund is the amount of license purchased minus reduced license cost. - License purchaser who is transferred or otherwise obligated by the military or their business and provides verifying documentation within year of purchase. - Licensee cannot hunt due to injury or health reasons verified by physicians statement provided within year of purchase. - Death of license holder before season of licensed hunt.
+- License purchaser received more than one of the same licenses in the same license year. - License purchaser qualifies for reduced fee at the time of issue. - License purchaser who is transferred or otherwise obligated by the military or their business and provides verifying documentation within year of purchase. - Licensee cannot hunt due to injury or health reasons verified by physicians statement provided within year of purchase. - We are unable to refund partial licenses.
+For example, (Deer Elk Bear Cougar) cannot refund individual item from package. - Death of license holder before season of licensed hunt.
 Personal representative must provide all documentation.